 Built to preserve and celebrate Ybor City's colorful history, this museum is a highlight of any visit to Tampa's national historic district.
-Once known as the "Cigar Capital of the World," cigars were big business and had an incredible economic impact on the area.
+Once known as the "Cigar Capital of the World," cigars were a big business and had an incredible economic impact on the area.
 Housed in the renovated historic Ferlita Bakery, the museum boasts both temporary and permanent exhibits that illustrate how the immigrant cigar workers and their families lived and worked, creating a unique social life and community institutions.
 Outside you can explore the peaceful 19th-century-style garden and tour a "casita," representative of a typical cigar worker's home.

 Built in 1891 by railroad magnate Henry B. Plant, this history museum is located in what was originally the Tampa Bay Hotel, an extravagant resort that drew such guests as Teddy Roosevelt and Babe Ruth.
 Now home to the University of Tampa, Plant's accomplishment is made all the more amazing when you realize that when it was built, the hotel was surrounded only by swampland.
 Now exquisitely restored, the hotel's striking minarets architecture, lavish furnishings and vibrant gardens provide a rare glimpse into the early years of Florida tourism.
 Sure, it makes returning to a modern-day hotel room a bit sad, but this Moorish beauty is a definite must-see.

 Beloved by locals and visitors alike, ZooTampa at Lowry Park has been voted the #1 Family Friendly Zoo in the country by Parents Magazine and is a five-time winner of the TripAdvisor Certificate of Excellence.
-The 56-acre nonprofit zoo is home to 1,300 animals and emphasizes regional endangered species and those in similar climates.
+The 56-acre nonprofit zoo is home to 1,300 animals and emphasizes regionally endangered species and those in similar climates.
 All of your favorites are here, including African species like giraffes, rhinos, and hippos, Asian animals like lions and tigers, as well as animals native to Florida, such as various species of alligator and crocodile.
 Once they've made their way around to all of the animals, the kids can play in the Australian-themed children's area that includes rides and other games.
 Going in the morning is a good idea, especially in the summer.
 Not only do you avoid the heat, but the animals also tend to be more lively.

 One of the best aquariums in the southeast, this 250,000 square foot attraction explores aquatic environments around the world featuring more than 20,000 plants and animals in both fresh and saltwater environments.
 Exhibits document the movement of water from wetlands to ocean and include a million-gallon coral reef display that houses over 200 species of fish.
-Other areas of the aquarium showcase river otters, alligators, deep sea fish.
+Other areas of the aquarium showcase river otters, alligators, deep-sea fish.
 Kids will love the "touch" experiences where they can get up close with stingrays, horseshoe crabs, urchins, and starfish.
-Also popular are the twice daily Penguin Meet & Greets featuring African black-footed penguins.
+Also popular are the twice-daily Penguin Meet & Greets featuring African black-footed penguins.
 A gift shop and restaurant are on the premises.

 The Tampa Bay History Center, a 60,000-square-foot waterfront museum, presents 12,000 years of Tampa Bay history through innovative, interactive exhibits that engage visitors of all ages.
-Visitors can explore a vast array of Seminole artifacts, learn about the Spanish conquistadors, browse a 1920s-era cigar store, and view over 1,000 Tampa cigar industry-related objects.
-There is a wonderful museum gift store where you can find unique Tampa souvenirs.
+Visitors can explore a vast array of Seminole Native American artifacts, learn about the Spanish conquistadors, browse a 1920s-era cigar store, and view over 1,000 Tampa cigar industry-related objects.
+The new treasure seekers gallery is dedicated to the exploration of pirate ships and sunken treasure and features a full-size replica of a 1500s galleon and actual artifacts retrieved from shipwrecks.
+There is also a wonderful museum gift store where you can find unique Tampa souvenirs.